 The Free Public Kayaking Program

-Want to go kayaking for free with an amazing view of lower Manhattan and the Statue of Liberty?
+Want to go kayaking for free with amazing views of the Brooklyn Bridge and the Statue of Liberty?

 Then you've come to the right place, from June 7th to August 31st, 2014!
 Every Saturday (from 10:00AM to 3:00PM) and Thursday (from 5:30PM to 6:45PM), we have free walk-up kayaking in Brooklyn Bridge Park, between Piers 1 and 2.
 Everything is first come, first served.
-We'll get you in a life vest, explain the basics of kayaking, and keep watch over you in embayment while you paddle.
+We'll get you in a life vest, explain the basics of kayaking, and keep watch over you in the protected embayment while you paddle.
 There's a 20 minute limit to your time on the water - it will be the best 20 minutes of your day!
-(No, you cannot go across the East River to Manhattan!)
+(No, you cannot go across the East River to Manhattan!).

 - Not sure where we are?
 Here's how you can find us.

 - Want to know what you should wear?
-Or how long you can kayak?
+Or where you're allowed to kayak?
 Check out our FAQs to get the answers to these and any other questions you might have!